Harmony AI: How we resolve 90% of merge conflicts and accelerate Android software updates

 Why Do We Use Smaller, Specialised Models?

-An additional advantage is that SLMs can be quickly retrained on new codebase versions, allowing them to learn and adapt to large-scale code migrations common in device development.
-These migrations often originate upstream, where the training data is sourced.
+An additional advantage is that SLMs can be quickly retrained on new codebase versions, allowing them to learn and adapt to new code patterns and large-scale code migrations, common in device development.
+Equally, they can be trained on existing codebases, before the update, to take into consideration device-specific constraints that often are fogotten years into the software update cycle and lead to hard-to-find bugs.

 Combined with the rapid progress of open-source SLM foundations, this adaptability makes SLMs the ideal foundation for Harmony.
-It also enables operating them in isolated enterprise cloud environments, regularly fine-tuning for the specific software updates being performed.
+It also enables operating them in isolated enterprise cloud environments and regularly fine-tuning for the specific software update being performed.

 Beyond Single Models

-While a single fine-tuned model can already deliver strong performance, in practice, developers can be presented with multiple plausible merge options as part of the merging process.
+While a single fine-tuned model can already deliver strong performance, developers can solve the same merge conflict in multiple valid ways.
 To mirror this workflow, we explored how ensembles of small, specialised models perform when tasked with proposing multiple candidate solutions.

 Agentic Approach to Merge Conflict Resolution